-Farewell Tour lineup: George Millar, Wilcil McDowell, Sean O'Driscoll, Ian Millar, Fred Graham, Geoffrey Kelly, Morris Crum, Gerry O'Connor
+George Millar, Wilcil McDowell, Sean O’Driscoll, Ian Millar, Fred Graham, Geoffrey Kelly, Morris Crum, Gerry O’Connor, Davey Walker

-George Millar and his cousin Ian Millar are both from Ballymena, original member Wilcil McDowell is from Larne, Sean O'Driscoll is from Cork, bodhran player Fred Graham is from Belfast, keybordist Morris Crum from Carnlough, whistle/flute player Geoffrey Kelly from Dumfries, Scotland, and fiddler Gerry O'Connor is from Dundalk.
+George Millar and cousin Ian Millar are from Ballymena, original Rover Wilcil McDowell is from Larne, Sean O’Driscoll from Cork, bodhran player Fred Graham is from Belfast, Morris Crum from Carnlough, fiddler Gerry O’Connor is from Dundalk, Davey Walker from Armagh, and whistle/flute player Geoffrey Kelly is from Dumfries, Scotland.

 The story of The Irish Rovers (aka The Rovers) is one for the big screen; hosting three award-winning television series, topping the music charts again and again, several appearances as musical bank robbers on “The Virginian”, and more than 46 years of international recordings and touring their music around the world.
 The Irish Rovers themselves, were the inspiration for one of the world’s best-known party anthems.
 The boys in the band have lived large.

 The Irish Rovers, one of the most successful and enduring of all Irish folk bands.– BBC ULSTER, 2010